nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 3a.
 ContactMate detects an invalid INDEX, invalid NRIC, or incorrect command syntax.
   * 3a1.
 ContactMate shows an error message.
   * Use case resumes from step 3\.
-* 3b.
-ContactMate detects the command is attempted in `historyList` view.
-  * 3b1.
-ContactMate shows an error message.
-  * Use case resumes from step 1\.

 **System: ContactMate**
 **Use case: UC02 \- List elderly contacts by priority**